nkconnor/sharded/README.md

 **Sharded provides safe, fast, and obvious concurrent collections in Rust**.
 This crate splits the underlying collection into `N shards` each with its own lock.
 Calling `read(&key)` or `write(&key)` returns a guard for a single shard.
+For further reading on the strategy, see a [write up on C++'s `parallel-hashmap`](https://greg7mdp.github.io/parallel-hashmap/).

 ### Features